itachi1621/RPG_Charachter_Creator_Discord_Bot/README.md

 - /version: Get information about the bot's version.
 - /create_character: Create a character by providing a  character description, like Greg the bowler from Taiwan.
+- /create_item : Creates an item with stats and a description etc like sword of light, potion of healing
 - /helpme: Get help on how to use the bot.

 ## Setup